opensafely-core/ehrql/docs/wiki-docs/guidance-for-existing-cohort-extractor-users.md

 * :construction: We intend to add examples of certain cohort-extractor patterns and their ehrQL analogues.
 * For now, consult the [ehrQL examples](ehrql-examples.md) which may cover what you want to do.
-* TODO: Should we link to repositories that use both cohort-extractor and ehrQL to do the same task?
 * You can also [ask us for help](getting-help.md).